The Church of Jesus Christ of Latter-day Saints in Australia: 1880–1954: Mission division and slow growth

 Beginning in 1857, missionary work in Australia was determined unsuccessful and the focus was turned to New Zealand.
 However, on 1 January 1898, the Australasian Mission was divided into the Australian Mission and the New Zealand Mission, allowing for more effort to be put into missionary work in Australia.
 Previously, from the 1860s until 1898, church leaders in Utah gave Australia little attention, and missionary work was not contiguous.
 There were three or four operating branches in Australia between 1879 and 1898.
 Andrew Smith was appointed the president of the new Australian mission.
 In 1890, the first converts were baptised in Brisbane and the East Brisbane Branch, the first branch in Brisbane, was organised on 1 September 1896.
 By 1898, it was not only the branch with the most complete leadership and organisation but also the largest in the country, with 79 members.
 By 1898, there were around 200 members in Australia and 21 missionaries in 1900.
 Because the LDS Church began encouraging church members to stay in their homelands rather than emigrate, church membership from 1910 to 1925 doubled from 600 to 1,169.

-The first LDS chapel building in Australia was established in 1904 in Brisbane.
+The first LDS chapel building in Australia opened on 4 December 1904 at 17 Gibbon Street, Woolloongabba in Brisbane; it remained in use until 3 August 1958, following the opening of a new meeting house at Kangaroo Point (since 2003, the site of the Brisbane Temple).
 During the first quarter of the century, growth in the LDS Church in Australia was slow.
 Despite the fact that the LDS Church reversed its emigration policy at the turn of the century, the policy remained culturally ingrained in the LDS Church for some time.
 Consequently, from 1900 to about 1925, around 15 church members emigrated from Australia each year.
 While missionary work in Australia was successful, there were too few missionaries in the country.
 Between 1910 and 1925, there was an average of 31 missionaries in the country.
 Generally, there were only four missionaries per district in Australia, and the vastness of the country made it difficult to travel from one side to another for conferences and visits with the mission president.
 Additionally, proselyting methods were underdeveloped with outdated teaching plans and the lack of challenges for interested individuals.
 Some missionaries believed that their most effective proselyting tool at the time was street meetings.
 Tracting was ineffective, and the Book of Mormon was rarely used as a proselyting tool.
 Moreover, due to World War I pulling men away from home to serve in the war, local congregations were left without sufficient leadership.
 Furthermore, the war caused the number of missionaries in Australia to be divided nearly in half.